[ Home ] [ Railway Heating and Air Conditioning ] [ Railway Electrical Systems ] [ HEP ] [ Generators for HEP ] [ Custom Railway Electric Systems ]

 See where our equipment is located on a typical passenger car

 For those converting older passenger car to work with head-end power, having some form of electric heat that operates off of the HEP system is usually a must.
-Northwest Rail Electric has been involved with a large number of passenger car rebuilds and upgrades over the years, as well as the occasional new car construction.
-Since the late 1990s we have moved exclusively to tubular finned elements.
+Since the late 1990s, Northwest Rail Electric moved exclusively to tubular finned elements.
 This element style is far better suited to railway passenger cars than most any other heater element type.

 Pictured: a typical custom heater designed to meet the needs of a tourist railroad operating heavyweight cars.